About East Timor

 It is therefore strongly recommended that International visitors or expats to take out comprehensive travel insurance before making your trip to East Timor or an expat medical insurance plan should you decide to stay in the country for a longer period.
 This will cover any overseas medical costs, including medical evacuation in the event of a serious illness or accident.

 We offer a wide range of policies to meet your individual needs, including benefits such as dental, maternity, inpatient, outpatient, specialist consultations, and many others.
 We offer a large variety of healthcare plans.
-Contact our professional advisers today to enjoy full insurance protection such as a Health Insurance Plan for yourself and your family.
+Contact our professional advisers today to enjoy full insurance protection for yourself and your family.